 Freedom of speech

-Help us end censorship culture by:
+Help us end censorship culture by supporting our work:

 Our Letter to the Prime Minister

 IMPORTANT UPDATE: The government have incorporated several of our recommendations into their Feb 16th policy paper (highlighted green in the letter).
 We now need to ensure these become law and that the other recommendations (red) are also included.
 Read full commentary here.

 Freedom of speech is one of our most precious rights.
 It enables the free sharing of ideas and information, allows citizens to speak out against injustice without fear of punishment, and creates an environment in which all citizens can freely share their most deeply held convictions.